We explain some of the major differences between short term and long term letting

 Bridging the Airbnb short term gap

-There is growing legislation amongst many of the major European cities to limit the amount of night’s stay each year for short term letting.
+There is growing legislation among many of the major European cities to limit the amount of night’s stay each year for short term letting.
 The operation supplied via short-term letting platforms, mainly Airbnb, has severely impacted tourist accommodation in many cities, as it’s easier than ever to make money from tourism lets.

 The new rules protect existing tourism accommodation venues and keep a more cultural mix of resident and visitor.
 The majority of cities working to combat the problem have instigated a 90-day limit on short stay lets each year.
 If a landlord wants to go above the limit, they must apply for a special license or a change in usage and planning.